 An organelle is a general term for the small organs or subunits within a cell.
 Organelles are vital for the function of a cell and represent the various “workers” within the cell with specialized functions.

 Organelles, or more accurately, cellular organelles are essential for understanding cells and cellular structure.
 Human beings, like other organisms, are made from millions of different cells.
-Every bodily function is carried out thinks to cells.
+Every bodily function is carried out thanks to cells.

 Everything from digesting food, blood pumping, storing fat, and the rest of bodily functions are the result of the electrical impulses that cells send out.
 All living creatures on our planet, from human beings to birds, insects, or even microorganisms are made from a cell.
 It does not matter how small or big the organism in question is.
 Each organism needs a complex structure in order to function and stay alive.